The Archive Collections

 The College's archive materials fall into two main categories:

 - materials located not in the library but in various locations around College, though principally in the Muniment Room above the College's Great Gate.
-Material in the Muniment Room is the responsibility of the Honorary Keeper of the Archives.
+Material in the Muniment Room is the responsibility of the College Archivist.
 A listing of the contents of the Muniment Room can be found here.
-Please note, however, that this listing is currently (as of April 2020) incomplete and under revision.

 Major collections of personal papers among the Fellows' Papers include: